What are student loans?

-What is the interest rate on Stafford Loans?
+What is the interest rate on Direct Loans?

-For the 2013-14 academic year, the interest rate on subsidized and unsubsidized Stafford loans is 3.86%.
+For the 2014-15 academic year, the interest rate on subsidized and unsubsidized Direct loans is 4.66%.

 What is Entrance Loan Counseling?

-Because borrowing under the Stafford loan program is a serious financial obligation that should not be entered into lightly, all students who borrow a Stafford loan must complete an entrance loan counseling session before loan funds can be disbursed.
+Because borrowing under the Direct loan program is a serious financial obligation that should not be entered into lightly, all students who borrow a Direct loan must complete an entrance loan counseling session before loan funds can be disbursed.